Contargo/pdf-builder/README.md

 ### Characters "fi" are encoded to "~"

-With the complexity of the PDF format and standard, comes the bagage of subtle bugs and problems.
+With the complexity of the PDF format and standard, comes the baggage of subtle bugs and problems.
 It has been shown that some placeholders words that use the letters "fi" are escaped in the PDF (Tj operand) as a "~" (tilde), rendering the placeholder useless.
 Beware!